seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-the candidate's own day (above); a dated event, where one exists, ranks the candidate first and names its thesis, and a candidate without one stands on the other legs of the admissibility list — above all relative strength or weakness against the list median — and is refused by name when it has none of them.
+the candidate's own day (above); a dated event, where one exists, ranks the candidate first and names its thesis, and a candidate without one stands on the other legs of the admissibility list — above all relative strength or weakness against the list median — and is refused by name when it has none of them. **A forward candidate whose day does not yet admit its event's side is not
+refused: it is a `СОЗРЕВАЕТ` item at the price where its day would admit it (§4).**

 **Every published coin must be tradable on a Binance USDⓈ-M perpetual.** A list coin that is spot-only by standing decision carries «Спот» in the Сторона cell.
 A coin